olulesi/sei-project-3/README.md

 <img src="client/src/imagesReadMe/Screenshot 2021-02-11 at 23.47.48.png"/>

-For the division of work we used Trello to label certain tasks as there were so many things to cover on the front end back end as well as the app’s features.
+For the division of work we used Trello to label certain tasks as there were so many things to cover on the front end, back end as well as the app’s features.

-Since we were 4 there were a lot of task that we assigned 2 people to pair coded a specific component or feature.
-Or One person would work on the index page and another person would build on the code pushed allowing use to utilise git hub with are large number of commits.
+Since we were 4 there were a lot of task that we assigned 2 people to pair coded a specific component or feature to save time or One person would work on a page and another person would build on the code pushed later on allowing use to utilise git hub with are large number of commits.

 Labels were used to assign tasks during the early stages of the project. so they are all in the done section.